-Plant Operations, Maintenance, Safety and Security (POMSS) plans for and oversees the use of vehicles, parking areas and roadways to maximize safety and traffic flow.
+The Facilities and Operations Office plans for and oversees the use of vehicles, parking areas and roadways to maximize safety and traffic flow.
 In addition, it provides for and regulates parking areas for handicapped, car pools, green drivers, and others (NM Stat § 29-5-1 (1996 through 1st Sess.
 50th Legis.))

 - Car Pool Parking is designated for two or more individuals consistently commuting to campus together in one vehicle.